 I choose to replace the missing pulls with two glass knobs since I like to keep original pulls with a piece as much as possible.
 I think the contrast adds character.

 Well, I said I wasn’t keeping this gem, so if you’re interested in making this vintage sideboard your own, you can find it in my shop.
 (SOLD!)

-Next week, I’ll be sharing with you how to take these flea market finds and turn them into farmhouse decor.
+Up next, I’ll be sharing with you how to take these flea market finds and turn them into farmhouse decor.
 Head here to see!

 Before you head off, be sure to check out all the CHOCOLATE themed furniture makeover goodness!